Santa Barbara County, California: Cannabis

 The county limited retail sales to eight establishments that will be distributed so they don't become clustered in any of the unincorporated communities.
-In the first four months of the legalization of growing cannabis for recreational purposes in California, the county issued almost 800 permits for cultivators, the most of any county in the state.
 Under the legalization of recreational cannabis in California, companies must be licensed by the local agency and the state to grow, test, or sell cannabis and the county may authorize none or only some of these activities.
 Local governments may not prohibit adults, who are in compliance with state laws, from growing, using, or transporting marijuana for personal use.

+In the first four months of the legalization of growing cannabis for recreational purposes in California, the county issued almost 800 permits for cultivators, the most of any county in the state.
+Taxes are based on the value of the crop sold whereas all other counties in California use the acreage of the farm.